 Where do you turn for photographic inspiration?
 Flickr, perhaps?
 Or Instagram?
 Not me — not anymore.
 I turn to online auctions and classified ads.

-… I’ve been shopping for cheap-yet-more-or-less-presentable Pants In A Bigger Size™.
+I’ve gained a bit of weight recently, for reasons I don’t understand.
+So I’ve been shopping the online auction sites for cheap-yet-more-or-less-presentable Pants In A Bigger Size™.

 And I’ve made two discoveries: There’s no such thing as cheap presentable pants.
 But more importantly, I’ve learned that online auctions and classified ads are the greatest undiscussed incubator of experimental deconstructionist photography on the planet.
 It’s true!

 I know what you’re thinking.
 “Show me.”
 And I will.
 (Because even this writer must grudgingly admit that a picture is worth 1,000 words.)